Loks-/competitions/common/heap/README.md

 - `void Pop();` - Remove the top element from the heap.
 - `TData Extract();` - Extract the top element from the heap.

-Optional operations:
+Optional functions:

 - `void ExtractAll();` - Extract all elements from the heap.
 - `void Union(TSelf& heap);` - Union with another heap.

 ## Extended Heaps

-Extended heaps support the following operations in addition to the base operations:
+Extended heaps support the following functions in addition to the base functions:

 - `void DecreaseValue(unsigned key, const TValue& value);` - Decrease the value of an element.
 - `void DecreaseValueIfLess(unsigned key, const TValue& value);` - Decrease the value if the new value is less.

-Optional operations:
+Optional functions:

 - `void IncreaseValue(unsigned key, const TValue& value);` - Increase the value of an element.
 - `void Set(unsigned key, const TValue& value);` - Set the value of an element.